Endrylrm/website-demo/README.md

 # Simple HTML + CSS - Website

-A website created for learning html + ccs (+ a little js), just for demonstration purposes.
+A website created for learning html + ccs (+ a little js), just for learning purposes.